awidardi/sambung-kata/README.md

 # 3 :  Jangan membuat file baru
 # 4.1 : Fork to your github account
 # 4.2 : Modify main.txt with your creativity
+# 4.3 : Your repository could be conflicted with my repository, so please resolve your own conflict before making pull request
-# 4.3 : Make 5 pull requests before October 31st
+# 4.4 : Make 5 pull requests before October 31st
-# 4.4 : Wait for free shirt!
+# 4.5 : Wait for free shirt!